drepetto/chiplotle/docs/chapters/faq/index.rst

 To make this setting permanent, you could add the corresponding command line to your ``autoexec.bat``. ``msconfig`` is a graphical interface to this file.

-Viewing environment variables can also be done more straight-forward: The command prompt will expand strings wrapped into percent signs automatically::
+Viewing environment variables can also be accomplished via ``cmd.exe``: The command prompt will expand strings wrapped into percent signs automatically::

    echo %PATH%